The Corporate Sleeper

 Of course, these are just some of the scientifically researched products and services that Sleep Science offers.
 Take a browse through just how vital the world of sleep is at www.sleepscience.co.za.

-There’s activity.
+There is activity.
 And then there’s achievement.
 We can so easily confuse the two when we’re not at our sharpest.
 Putting in the hours does not necessarily translate into results.
-Corporate workers are, in fact, a bottom line cost to their employer, as well as themselves, when prolonged sleep deprivation takes hold.
+Corporate workers are, in fact, a bottom line cost to their employers, as well as themselves, when prolonged sleep deprivation takes hold.

 Invariably, it’s taking control of our day, both professionally and privately, that helps to incorporate a healthy, productive sleep routine.
 Consider a life coach.
 (Great, so now you need to set aside yet another invaluable hour to discuss how to manage your time better.)
 Seriously, getting an outsider’s perspective on your challenging routine can be insightful.
 An experienced coach who knows all the demands of managing a high-pressure job, a relationship and family commitments, will have several tools with which to help you focus and prioritise your health and performance.
 When you’re able to confront challenges and reduce anxiety in private consultation, you will likely reduce the concern of family and friends as well.
 That’s already a big plus with which to get to sleep more peacefully each night.